Krimkerre/i3-gruvbox-dots/README.md

-# i3-dracula-dots
+# i3-gruvbox-dots
-Auto installer for i3 with dracula theme
+Auto installer for i3 with gruvbox material theme

 First do a base Arch install, there's an automated script here: https://github.com/Krimkerre/arch-install or alternatively: https://github.com/lotw69/arch-scripts for the original author.